17 States with Laws Specifically about Legal Cannabidiol (CBD) (as of Mar. 30, 2018)

 On Feb.
 26, 2015, Virginia Governor Terry McAuliffe signed HB 1445 into law.
 The bill stated: "In any prosecution... involving marijuana in the form of cannabidiol oil... it shall be an affirmative defense that the individual possessed such oil pursuant to a valid written certification... for treatment or to alleviate the symptoms of... intractable epilepsy."
 The oil must contain at least 15% CBD and no more than 5% THC.

 A Feb.
-26, 2015 quote from Gov. McAuliffe posted on his Facebook page stated: "The whole reason I got into politics was to bring about a positive impact in the lives of families across the Commonwealth.
+26, 2015 quote on Gov. McAuliffe's Facebook page stated: "The whole reason I got into politics was to bring about a positive impact in the lives of families across the Commonwealth.
 This piece of legislation is a tremendous step forward."

 On July 1, 2015, HB 32 became law after Gov. Matt Mead neither signed the bill nor vetoed it, allowing the use of hemp extract that contains at least 15% CBD and no more than 0.3% THC for the treatment of intractable epilepsy.